navotera/BashServerSetup/README.md

 # Server Automation by Openjournalteam ⭐
 To help you setup you're server 😊
-Include : Webmin, Apache server and others.
+Include : Webmin, Nginx server and others.

 - Integrated with ModSecurity 2.9.6 from source (automatically enabled) To disable add : `SecRuleEngine Off` to the virtualhost